mahajang214/CyberShield/README.md

-# 🛡️ Ransomware2.sh — Linux-Only Educational Encryption Tool
+# 🛡️ CyberShield.sh — Linux-Only Educational Encryption Tool

 > **⚠️ Disclaimer:** This script is for **educational and cybersecurity research purposes only**.
 > Do **not** use it for unethical, illegal, or unauthorized activity.